-- 1. Locate the appropriate cable to connect your speakers. - Depending on your speakers you may be able to use a commercially available audio cable with a stereo mini-jack connector on one end and pin jacks on the other end.
-For some speakers, you may have to purchase a special cable or use an adapter. - 2.
-Connect the stereo mini-jack end of the audio cable to the Audio port on the projector.
+- Locate the appropriate cable to connect your speakers.
+Depending on your speakers you may be able to use a commercially available audio cable with a stereo mini-jack connector on one end and pin jacks on the other end.
+For some - speakers, you may have to purchase a special cable or use an adapter. - 2.
+Connect the stereo mini-jack end of the audio cable to the Audio Out port on the projector.

-3. Connect the other end(s) of the cable to your speakers.
+Connect the other end(s) of the cable to your speakers.

-The projector's internal speaker system is disabled while sound is output to external speakers, and you can't use the projector or remote control to control the volume.
+The projector's internal speaker system is disabled while sound is output to external speakers.